You want smart political talk without the meltdowns?

 By the way, Linda, have you been following?

-I don't even know, I don't watch MSDNC.
+I don't watch MSDNC.

 I just don't.

-I don't watch fake news CNN that often either.
+I don't watch fake news, CNN that often either.

-I see clips on Mediate.
+I see clips on Mediite.

-As a matter of fact, Dan Abrams uh really did a deep dive into apparently there's a number of MSNBC hosts, and according to reports, that have been taken off the air and benched, uh, and the three happen to be Muslim anchors over the coverage of this conflict in the Middle East.
+As a matter of fact, Dan Abrams really did a deep dive into apparently there's a number of MSNBC hosts, according to reports, that have been taken off the air and benched.

-Uh I I don't really even know these guys.
+I don't really even know these guys.

 Do you know these guys?

-Some guy named Ali Veshi and and uh is it Medih Hassan and I mention somebody, I don't even know who this guy is.
+Some guy named Ali Veshi and is it Mehdi Hassan and Ayman somebody?

-But anyway, what he pointed out is and he previously criticized these hosts for pushing, quote, what about us and false equivalencies regarding Hamas and atrocities against Israel, uh, though he did praise one of them, uh, this guy, you know, he said he was a smart guy doing interesting left-wing show on weekends, apparently.
+But anyway, what he pointed out is, and he previously criticized these hosts for pushing, quote, what about is and false equivalencies regarding Hamas and atrocities against Israel.

-I did see a report on this.
+And he pointed out, I did see a report on this.

 Two of them were suddenly co-anchoring with colleagues, while a third was, quote, on vacation.

-And then he went back and he actually found out and cited reporting from Semaphore uh about the three that they were taken out of the chair over their card coverage, and he noted and reported that the three were benched, you know, that there's this report that they were benched because of their faith.
+And then he went back and he actually found out and cited reporting from Semaphore about the three that they were taken out of the chair over their coverage.

-This is about what they have said and about what they have done.
+He said, this is about what they have said and about what they have done.

 And then he aired examples of some of the past commentary.